Nine ways you can stay connected to your customers during lockdown

 2) Design and visuals: Canva

-If you want to present information to your customers in a visual way, Canva is the easiest way to create graphics even if you don’t have any experience.
+If you want to present information to your customers in a visual way, Canva is the easiest way to create graphics perfect for business cards, promotional products, and social media content, even if you don’t have any experience.
 You can create unique social media posts based on ready-made templates when you’re out of ideas.

 3) Writing and PR: Studicus